 - Unique enough to help your bag stand out from the crowd.

 Use your favorite paper patterns to create unique luggage tag designs or create your own art paper.

 - Cut two pieces of cardstock the same size and shape.
 This will be the front and back of your tag.
 I cut mine about 2″ x 3″.
 About the same size as a business card.

 - Layer the paper and ribbon to create a sandwich of materials with the paper on the outside and the ribbon on the inside.
 Glue the layers together.
-If you're using adhesive backed paper, you don't need glue, just lay the ribbon in the center of the paper and then layer the papers together, adhesive side facing eachother.
+If you're using adhesive-backed paper, you don't need glue, just lay the ribbon in the center of the paper and then layer the papers together, adhesive sides facing each other.

 - Add any embellishments or extra decorations to your tag.
 You can add contact info if you'd like or maybe your favorite quote.
 I wrote my own words on a second strip of paper and applied it as another paper layer.